Prag8855/aab/content/guides/sabbatical-leave.md

 1. Read your work contract.
 You might have the *right* to unpaid leave.
 2. Look if other employees have taken unpaid leave.
 You have the right to the same treatment as your coworkers.
 If they took unpaid leave, you can do it too.[^4]
-3. Talk to your manager and your HR department.
+3. Talk to your manager and your human resources department.
 You must plan this together.

 ## Option 3: Quit your job